quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part37_Dopamine.md

 ---

 #### TD Error Dynamics
-During early stages of learning, the initial value function \( V \) is set to zero.
+During early stages of learning, the initial value function $V$ is set to zero.
 The TD error starts positive as it predicts future rewards based on the actual rewards received.

 As learning progresses and the value function becomes more accurate, the earliest predictive states start showing positive TD errors, while at the time of receiving the non-zero reward, the TD error becomes negative.

 :p How does the TD error change over the course of learning?
 ??x
 Over the course of learning, the TD error evolves as follows:
-- **Early Learning:** Initially, the value function \( V \) is set to zero.
+- **Early Learning:** Initially, the value function $V$ is set to zero.
 The TD error is positive because it predicts future rewards based on actual rewards received.
 - **Learning Complete:** As the value function accurately predicts future rewards, the earliest predictive states show positive TD errors.
 At the time of receiving the non-zero reward, the prediction is correct, leading to a negative TD error.

 This dynamic reflects how dopamine neurons release their neurotransmitters in response to both expected and unexpected rewards, with a negative TD error indicating an accurate prediction.